sushmitsarmah/delivery/delivery-guidelines.md

-# Milestone Delivery Guidelines
+# 📋 Milestone Delivery Guidelines

-These are the guidelines to be followed for milestones submitted for evaluation.
+These are the guidelines to be followed for milestones submitted for evaluation in the Polkadot Fast-Grants Programme.

+## ⏱️ Important Timeframes

+- Each milestone is capped at **$5,000 USD**
+- Milestones must be delivered within **3 months** of approval
+- Milestone evaluation will be completed within **14 days**
+- If a milestone is not accepted, you will have **one opportunity** to fix and resubmit within 14 days
+- Partial delivery of milestones is **not acceptable**

-## Submission
+## 📤 Submission

-Unless instructed otherwise, please submit all your milestones via PR to this repository (https://github.com/PolkadotOpenSourceGrants/delivery).
+Please submit all your milestones via PR to this repository (https://github.com/Polkadot-Fast-Grants/delivery).

-## Content
+## 📝 Content

 The submission should contain the following information: